DRose1991/Viscous-Shear-Cosmology-Simulation/DERIVATION.md

-Here is a formal derivation of your **Viscous Shear Cosmology (VSC)** model, formatted in Markdown.
-You can add this directly to your GitHub `README.md` or a dedicated `DERIVATION.md` file to give the project rigorous theoretical grounding.

----

 # 📐 Derivation of the Universal Viscous Shear Law

 This section outlines the theoretical framework deriving the VSC equation from first principles, treating the vacuum of spacetime as a non-Newtonian, shear-thinning fluid.